bigtippers/supertip/README.md

 7. Proper security features like reentrancy protection.
 8. Comprehensive event emissions for all important transactions.

 We deployed on the Westend Asset Hub (chainId: 420420421) via the REMIX client provided by polkadot.
-As stated the key feature missing is a signature check.
-We can implement that by adding a single function, `registerWithBlueSky` function which performs that check.
+We can implement per network DID signature checks by adding a single function, e.g., `registerWithBlueSky` function which performs that check.
 We believe it is possible to perform the check using the existing built-ins precompiles and, given the superior efficient of the PolkaVM system, that our implementation will likely be as cheap or cheaper that most other EVM chains (and definitely cheaper than other chains of similar levels of decentralization!).

 ## Presentation